TosbackCgusBridge-Bot/CGUs-versions/Starwoodhotels/Privacy Policy.md

 If you no longer want to receive marketing-related emails, you may opt out by visiting our unsubscribe page at https://www.marriott.com/profile/email/
 unsubscribeChallenge.mi or by following the instructions in any such email you receive from us.

-In addition, members of our loyalty programmes can opt out from marketing-related emails through their programme account, or by sending a letter to: Internet Customer Care – Unsubscribe, 1818 North 90 Street, Omaha, Nebraska 68114-1315 USA.
+In addition, members of our loyalty programs can opt out from marketing-related emails through their program account, or by sending a letter to: Internet Customer Care – Unsubscribe, 1818 North 90 Street, Omaha, Nebraska 68114-1315 USA.

 We will try to comply with your request as soon as reasonably practicable.
 If you opt out of receiving marketing emails from us, we may still send you important administrative messages, from which you cannot opt out.